Isabel Hilton: Career

 She also reported several shorter films for BBC 2's Correspondent series.

-Hilton's radio documentaries include The Bitter Pill, The Gesar Epic, Flowers in the Backyard, The Chinese Media, The Return of Faith, The End of Empire, The Uses of History in China, The Shadow of the Emperor.
+Hilton's radio documentaries include The Bitter Pill, The Gesar Epic, Flowers in the Backyard, The Chinese Media, The Return of Faith, The End of Empire, The Uses of History in China, and The Shadow of the Emperor.

-In 2007, Hilton delivered the Ben Pimlott Memorial Lecture at Somerset House, London; in 2019, she delivered the annual James Cameron memorial lecture at City St George's, University of London on the subject: Journalism with Chinese characteristics: reflections on media in the new era.
-In 2022 she delivered the Sue Lloyd-Roberts Memorial Lecture.
+In 2007, Hilton delivered the Ben Pimlott Memorial Lecture at Somerset House, London; in 2019, she delivered the annual James Cameron memorial lecture at City St George's, University of London, on the subject: "Journalism with Chinese characteristics: reflections on media in the new era".
+In 2022, she delivered the Sue Lloyd-Roberts Memorial Lecture.

 Personal life

-Hilton is married to Neal Ascherson, with whom she has a son and a daughter.
+Hilton is married to journalist and author Neal Ascherson, with whom she has a son and a daughter.
 She was appointed Officer of the Order of the British Empire (OBE) in the 2009 Birthday Honours.
 She holds an Honorary Doctorate from Bradford University and an Honorary Doctorate of the university from Stirling University.

-Hilton is an active participant in a number of track 2 dialogues and meetings, including Konigswinter, the Club of Three, the UK Canada Symposium and the British American Project.
-She has spoken at the World Economic Forum (China) and the Munich Security Forum and served as speaker of the jury for the Berlin Based Lettres Ulysses Award for Literary Reportage from 2001 – 2006, as a judge on Amnesty International’s Media Awards, the Kurt Schock Awards and the James Cameron Awards.
-She chaired the jury of the George Orwell Prize for Journalism 2022.
+Hilton is an active participant in a number of track 2 dialogues and meetings, including Konigswinter, the Club of Three, the UK Canada Symposium and the British-American Project.
+She has spoken at the World Economic Forum (China) and the Munich Security Conference and served as speaker of the jury for the Berlin-based Lettre Ulysses Award for Literary Reportage from 2001 to 2006, as a judge on the Amnesty International Media Awards, the Kurt Schock Awards and the James Cameron Awards.
+She chaired the jury of the George Orwell Prize for Journalism, 2022.

-She is a regular discussion host at festivals and events, including How the Light Gets In and Web Summit (Lisbon), and as a commentator on Monocle Radio, BBC and other outlets, as a featured speaker in London Climate Week (2021), the FT Festival, the Edinburgh Book Festival and many others.
+She is a regular discussion host at festivals and events, including HowTheLightGetsIn Festival and Web Summit (Lisbon), and as a commentator on Monocle Radio, BBC and other outlets, as a featured speaker in London Climate Week (2021), the FT Festival, the Edinburgh Book Festival and many others.